BettercareHealth/bettercare/intrapartum-care/test-1.md

 	+	The uterine size may be determined vaginally with fair accuracy
 8. The best method of assessing the duration of pregnancy by physical examination at 18 or more weeks is:
 	+	The symphysis-fundus measurement
-	-	Bimanual palpation of the uterus on vaginal examination
+	-	Bi-manual palpation of the uterus on vaginal examination
 	-	Palpation of the abdomen
 	-	To establish the lie of the fetus and assess the size of the fetal head
 9. If the uterine fundus is just below the umbilicus (20 weeks) and the patient is 18 weeks pregnant by dates: